Director of the Thurgood Marshall Civil Rights Center, J.D., Georgetown University

 In the wake of the killing of Michael Brown in Ferguson, Missouri, Hansford worked to empower the Ferguson community through community-based legal advocacy.
 He co-authored the Ferguson to Geneva human rights shadow report and accompanied the Ferguson protesters and Mike Brown’s family to Geneva, Switzerland, to testify at the United Nations.
 He has served as a policy advisor for proposed post-Ferguson reforms at the local, state, and federal level, testifying before the Ferguson Commission, the Missouri Advisory Committee to the United States Civil Rights Commission, the President’s Task Force on 21st Century Policing, and the Inter-American Commission on Human Rights.

 Dean Danielle Holley-Walker stated, “We are thrilled to have Justin Hansford join the Howard law faculty.
-He is a scholar who puts his passion and knowledge work empower marginalized communities.
+He is a scholar who puts his passion and knowledge to work to empower marginalized communities.
 He will lead Thurgood Marshall Center with an eye towards community driven legal work that promotes positive change all over this country through criminal justice reform, the expansion of access to educational opportunity, and the pursuit of immigrant rights, human rights, and economic empowerment for marginalized communities.
 I am confident that, under his leadership, the Thurgood Marshall Civil Rights Center will soon become an intellectual and legal hub for the post-Ferguson movement to liberate Black Lives.”

 Professor Hansford is available for media interviews and may be contacted at (202)-250-5403 or by email at firstname.lastname@example.org.